SmalsResearch/bePelias/README.md

 ### Address precision

-In the case of an address, a item will gather some attributes specific to an address (a BeSt id, a housenumber, as status, as well a two coordinates), but also references to other level objects:
+In the case of an address, a item will gather some attributes specific to an address (a BeSt id, a housenumber, a status, as well a two coordinates), but also references to other level objects:
-- The street this address belongs to (BeSt id + names)
+- The street this address belongs to (BeSt id + names);
-- The municipality ("commune/gemeente") (BeSt id, names and 'NIS' code)
+- The municipality ("commune/gemeente") (BeSt id, names and 'NIS' code);
-- The postal infos (postal code, and, in BRU and VLG, a postal name)
+- The postal infos (postal code, and, in BRU and VLG, a postal name);
-- In WAL, a "part of municipality" (BeSt id + names)
+- In WAL, a "part of municipality" (BeSt id + names);
-- If an address contains several boxes, a list of boxes (with BeSt Id, coordinates, box number and status)
+- If an address contains several boxes, a list of boxes (with BeSt Id, coordinates, box number and status).

 ```mermaid
 classDiagram